JaMarcus Russell: Personal life

-His uncle Ray Ray Russell was a long-time DJ and radio host for the Mobile, Alabama-based station WBLX until his death in 2009.
+Russell's uncle Ray Ray Russell was a long-time DJ and radio host for the Mobile, Alabama-based station WBLX until his death in 2009.
 In 2011, his cousin DeAngelo Parker started Ray Ray's Chicken and Waffles franchise in honor of him in Mobile, Alabama.
 In an ESPN feature produced in 2013, Russell later recalled not having the time to properly grieve the deaths of Ray Ray and his other uncle, which occurred within months of each other, and he never told the Raiders of his mental anguish during his disastrous 2009 season.

 In the aftermath of Hurricane Katrina, Russell housed around a dozen evacuees who had fled the flooding in New Orleans, including New Orleans singer Fats Domino, in his off-campus apartment.

 Codeine syrup possession arrest

 On July 5, 2010, Russell was arrested at his Mobile, Alabama home for being in possession of codeine syrup without a valid prescription.
 His arrest was the culmination of a two-month investigation that did not initially target Russell, but his name and address surfaced repeatedly during the investigation.
 Russell was bailed out, and a bond hearing was scheduled for July 7, 2010.
-At his July 20, 2010 arraignment, Russell pleaded 'not guilty' to a state felony charge of possession of a controlled substance.
+At his July 20, 2010, arraignment, Russell pleaded 'not guilty' to a state felony charge of possession of a controlled substance.
 On October 29, 2010, a Mobile County grand jury declined to indict Russell on the charge of possession of codeine syrup without a prescription.
 By at least one account, the arrest severely diminished his prospects of catching on with another NFL team.

 Rumors of "purple drank" use by Russell had been noted by local journalists for some time during his tenure with the Raiders, but not reported due to the lack of evidence or corroboration.
-In an interview with ESPN's Colleen Dominguez, Russell stated that he tested positive for codeine after he was selected by the Raiders in the 2007 NFL Draft.
+In an interview with ESPN's Colleen Dominguez, Russell stated that he tested positive for codeine after he was selected by the Raiders in the 2007 NFL draft.

+Donation theft lawsuit

+On June 29, 2024, it was reported that Russell was facing a lawsuit in which he was accused of taking a $74,000 check that was meant for the Williamson High School football program, his alma mater.
+Russell, who had been a volunteer assistant coach at Williamson since 2018, was fired from this position in the fall of 2023.
+Russell allegedly approached the donor in the summer of 2022 about a donation to purchase weight room equipment for the Williamson football team.
+Russell received a check for $74,000 from the donor in July 2022, deposited it at a credit union, and immediately withdrew $55,000.
+The donor eventually stopped payment on the check when Russell wouldn't provide a receipt of the donation and stopped returning his phone calls.
+The case went to trial in October 2024.
+Russell lost the lawsuit and was ordered to pay back over $72,000.